 Let’s say you want to run a marathon.
 You’ll probably prepare for it by training regularly for a while.
 You’ll spend some time building up your endurance.
 You’ll invest in really good running shoes.
 You may even take a class to perfect your running technique.

 If you do all that, the marathon itself will be much easier.
 Heck, it might even be fun!
 The same goes for growing apple trees the easy way.
-Here are the three steps.
+Here are the three steps:

 Have a look at the summary infographic below.
 Then let's dig in and I'll explain what each of those three steps involves.

-When I first tasted Honeycrisp apples I fell in love.
+When I first tasted Honeycrisp apples, I fell in love.
 They were the best apples ever!
-They are so large, crispy and sweet.
+They are so large, crispy, and sweet.
 Honeycrisp is a heavenly apple variety.
 But Honeycrisp trees are the devil to grow in your backyard.

 That’s partly because Honeycrisp apple trees are vulnerable to bitter pit.
 This disorder can make the apple flesh spotty, spongy and bitter tasting.
 Bitter pit is a problem that even professional orchardists have trouble dealing with.

 Sadly, Honeycrisp is not alone as a “problem child” amongst apple trees.
-Other popular varieties are vulnerable to diseases including fire blight, apple scab and powdery mildew.
+Other popular varieties are vulnerable to diseases including fire blight, apple scab, and powdery mildew.
 These diseases make it much harder to keep your tree healthy and productive.

 Commercial orchardists use harsh and often toxic chemical sprays to protect their trees from these diseases.
 So, what’s an organic or home grower to do?

-Avoiding common apple tree diseases is easy if you buy apple trees that are “disease resistant”.
+Avoiding common apple tree diseases is easy if you buy apple trees that are “disease resistant.”
 With a disease resistant tree, you can rest easy.
 When fruit tree diseases start circulating in your community (as they inevitably will), your tree will be much less likely to become infected.

 There aren’t a lot of common supermarket apple varieties that are disease resistant.
 But there are lots of other apple varieties that are.
 And you may have never heard of them before.
-Here are just a few disease resistant apple trees that I have planted over the years:
+Here are just a few of the disease resistant apple trees that I have planted over the years:

 You have discovered that Pristine is resistant to apple scab, an apple tree disease that is common in your community.
 What else do you need to know?